 Creator of ‘Pose’ says FX show celebrates ‘incredible souls’

-“Pose” is headed by mega-producer Ryan Murphy, and it acts as the viewers’ escort into a world that has never been celebrated on TV, starring the largest LGBTQ cast ever for a scripted series.
+“Pose,” which airs Sundays, dreamed up by newcomer Steven Canals and ushered into production by mega-producer Ryan Murphy, acts as our escort into a world that has never been celebrated on TV before, starring the largest LGBTQ cast ever for a scripted series.